Guayadeque Music Player

-Guayadeque is a free and open-source audio player with database written in C++ using the WxWidgets toolkit.
+Guayadeque is a free software audio player written in C++ using the WxWidgets toolkit.
 It uses GStreamer to manage the audio and SQLite for the music metadata database.

 History

-Juan Ríos started the Guayadeque development in 2008 after evaluate some Linux music players to store his large music collection and figure out that none of them could competently manage a collection this large.
+Juan Ríos began development of Guayadeque in 2008 after finding that no other music players could efficiently store a large collection of audio files.
 The first public release was in March 11, 2009.